connxio/docs/docs/integrations/synchronous.md

 ## Usage

-When utilizing the synchronous option, a few things differ from the other adapters.
-The messages are sent through the Http-protocol, so Connxio's resending functionality is not available, and there is minimal logging on the message pipeline.
-The response object covers some of these responsibilities.
-Any errors or exceptions encountered during message passing, will be recorded in the response for error-handling and troubleshooting purposes.
-When there is a _REST Outbound Adapter_ on the subintegration(s), it is possible to retrieve response data and e.g. continue an execution flow.
-There is a message response-object for each subintegration on your integration.
-When a subintegration does a splitting operation or has multiple outbound adapters, each operation will be returned within the message response object of that subintegration.
-E.g. a subintegration with a splitting operation and 3 outbound adapters will return 3 results per split.
-So a list of 10 objects will split into 10 messages, each returning 3 outbound responses, resulting in 30 returned operations within the message response-object.
+Using the synchronous option changes how messages are handled.
+Messages are sent over HTTP, so Connxio's resending functionality is not available and pipeline logging is limited.
+Instead, the response object contains errors and exceptions for troubleshooting.

+If a subintegration uses a `REST` outbound action, you can retrieve the response data and continue the execution flow.
+Connxio returns one response object per subintegration.
+If a subintegration splits messages or uses multiple outbound adapters, each resulting operation is included in that subintegration's response object.
+For example, if a subintegration splits a list of 10 objects into 10 messages and uses 3 outbound adapters, the response will contain 30 outbound operations.

 The synchronous API does not support batching transformations or messages sent to the _/batch_ endpoint.

 ## Interaction NuGet

-The Interaction NuGet can be easily implemented to use the Synchronous functionality of Connxio when working with C#/.NET.
+The Interaction NuGet makes it easier to use Connxio's synchronous functionality in C#/.NET.

 For a more detailed explanation of using the Interaction Nuget: [Click here](/interaction/nuget/connxio-api.md)

-The Interaction NuGet contains options for wrapping and sending messages, and already contains a class that reflects the returned values from the Synchronous API.
+The Interaction NuGet includes options for wrapping and sending messages, along with a class that matches the values returned by the synchronous API.
 The returned object can look as follows:

 ```json
 [